- Chart

 Strengths

-- Large customer base
+- Large and established customer base.

-- Extensive branch network
+- Extensive branch network and digital capabilities.

-- Strong brand recognition
+- Strong brand recognition and market presence.

 Weaknesses

-- Past regulatory issues and scandals
+- Past regulatory and compliance issues have led to reputational damage and increased oversight.

 Opportunities